 Deep inside, I think it was perfect for me knowing that I was about to see the location of Survivor.
 And I know it was going to be one hell of a castaway experience.
 Which is my dream, by the way.

-Me and my friends decided to take the long trip.
+Me and my friends decided to take a long trip.
 So yeah.

 That one hour or so felt like forever because I was freezing to death.
 Thanks to the waves that made inside our boat though, they kept our bodies warm.

-On the second one, we just docked on a pretty sand bar (I swear Caramoan is super rich when it comes to sand bars) and play with the little waves.
-I forgot the place.
+On the second one, we just docked on a pretty sand bar (I swear Caramoan is super-rich when it comes to sand bars) and play with the little waves.
+I forgot about the place.
 But it was probably an extension of a big island.

-Our 3rd stop was Cotivas Island where we spent most of our time eating seafoods and beers that we bought back at Paniman.
+Our 3rd stop was Cotivas Island where we spent most of our time eating plates of seafood and beers that we bought back at Paniman.
 And the crabs that we bought there were hella big!
 I promised myself before we left the store where we bought our beers, that I’m not going to eat on this trip.
 But there was me, licking crab feet.

-The islands in Palawan are world class, that’s what I thought when I went there few months before this trip.
+The islands in Palawan are world-class, that’s what I thought when I went there a few months before this trip.
 And I was afraid I might already saw the beautiful and fail to appreciate what’s coming next.
 But Caramoan did not disappoint.

 That time, the temperature was colder than ever.
 And I wished I stayed more in the waters but I’m afraid I might get hypothermia.
 Also, the sun behind the clouds was about to set.